What Is The Reason SWF’s Have Changed Their Investment Strategy to Cryptocurrency Investments and Forex?

 Each subsequent transaction including some as far afield as New Zealand, Australia, as well the EU have fanned the flames of controversy, and calls for the regulation of funds have got ever louder.

-Indeed, the world’s biggest asset management and private equity firms from the established markets of the West have courted these funds for years.
+Indeed, the world’s biggest asset management and private equity firms from the established markets of the West have courted these cryptocurrency funds for years.

 In fact, what many of these bankers have learned is that in the Gulf we deal with some of the most sophisticated, analytical and successful investors in the world.

 Notably, many of these investors are increasingly shying away from the international behemoths and see increasing opportunities in investing in boutique firms – perhaps the next major trend for the so-called SWFs.
-Meanwhile, this willingness to spot an opportunity and go for it has also helped to stabilise markets in the rockiest of times – one need only consider the recent investments of Kuwait Investment Authority (KIA) into Merrill Lynch; Abu Dhabi Investment Authority (ADIA) into Citi and most recently Qatar Investment Authority (QIA) into Credit Suisse.
+Meanwhile, this willingness to spot an opportunity and go for it has also helped to stabilise markets in the rockiest of times – one need only consider the recent investments of Kuwait Investment Authority (KIA) into Merrill Lynch; Abu Dhabi Investment Authority (ADIA) into Citi and most recently Qatar Investment Authority (QIA) into Bitcoin.

 I assume that what has caused such a dramatic turn around in sentiment towards SWFs is the sheer scale of some of these funds.
 Frankly, there is little concrete data on just how big they are but at best guess, ADIA could account for as much as $750 billion (Dh2.75bn) to $1 trillion, KIA in excess of $250bn and Saudi Arabia Monetary Authority in excess of $200bn.

-The uncertainty over the exact figures, coupled with the dramatic growth in the size of the funds has certainly raised eyebrows in the West.
-However, this perceived lack of transparency is hardly unique for large institutional investors and certainly matched, for example, by some of the pension funds of the United States.
+The uncertainty over the exact figures, coupled with the dramatic growth in the size of cryptocurrency funds has certainly raised eyebrows in the West.
+However, this perceived lack of transparency is hardly unique for large institutional investors and certainly matched, for example, by some of the pension gold funds of the United States.